3 construction workers injured by falling debris in Midtown theater

-MIDTOWN, Manhattan (WABC) -- Falling debris injured 3 construction workers inside a theater in Midtown, Manhattan on Thursday morning.
+MIDTOWN, Manhattan (WABC) -- Falling debris injured three construction workers, one critically, inside a theater in Midtown Manhattan on Thursday morning.

-The construction workers were working in an alley way on a catwalk in the rear of the theater when the accident happened.
+The construction workers were working on a catwalk in the rear of the theater when the accident happened.

 The workers were taken to area hospitals.